Graduate School

 Students are invited to propose, and then to realize—ideally in collaboration with members of the Institute—a course, exhibition, public research project or publication, seminar series, or combination of these, that would make a distinctive contribution to the wide-ranging curriculum and dynamic intellectual and social life of the Joukowsky Institute.
 Students will be appointed to a TAship or project-based proctorship in one term and a fellowship in the alternate term.
 Active participation in Institute events and activities is expected.
 Fellows will be offered shared space, and the opportunity for discussion about and feedback on their own scholarship.

-Pembroke Center for Teaching and Research on Women is able to host up to three fellows.
+Pembroke Center for Teaching and Research on Women is able to host two or more fellows.
 The contact for this program is the Director of the Gender and Sexuality Studies Graduate Certificate Program, Denise Davis.

 The Pembroke Center is a feminist research center devoted to critical scholarship on the struggles faced by people across national and transnational contexts whose gender identity or sexual orientation make them targets of epistemological, medical, economic, ontological, and other social violence.
 Since its founding in 1981, the Pembroke Center has sought to confront societal challenges across borders by interrogating the foundations of categories used to differentiate and hierarchize individuals and groups—including gender, sexuality, race, ethnicity, religion, nationality, citizenship, and class—and how those categories intersect and mutually produce each other.

-PTSC is able to host up to two fellows.
+Population Studies and Training Center (PTSC) is able to host one or more fellows.
 The contact person for this program is the Training Program Director, Margot Jackson.

 The PSTC welcomes applications from 5th or 6th year students in the social sciences.
 Applicants will be selected based on the quality of their research and its contribution to population studies.
 Priority will be given to students who have shown interest in and commitment to population studies through prior participation in the PSTC training program and population-related coursework.